 Ruach, in the King James Version of the Bible, is translated air, breath, wind, mind, and spirit.
 Let’s begin to see their relationship.

-Ruach is possessed by animals, man, and spirit beings including God Himself.
-It is also referred to as the Holy Spirit (Psalm 51.11, Isaiah 63.10,11).
+Ruach animates animals, man, and spirit beings, including God Himself.
+Holy Spirit is another way of referring to it (Psalm 51:11, Isaiah 63:10,11).
 Nothing else endows all beings, only ruach.
 To comprehend how living beings function, it is essential to grasp the role of the ruach.

-Here’s a summary of what we’ve covered in Genesis 2.7 so far about the creation of the first man.
-Yahveh formed man out of dust, the most sterile part of the ground.
-Yahveh, the Potter, the future Jesus then breathed into his nostrils.
-That man is called a living soul composed of a material body and an immaterial singularity, akin to the mind, that only humans possess.
-This is a result of the breath of life which is the neshama, which again, only humans and God possess, revealing a relationship between humans and God.
+Here’s a summary of what we’ve covered in Genesis 2:7 so far about the creation of the first man.
+Yahveh formed man out of the dust, the most sterile part of the ground.
+Yahveh, the Potter, the future Jesus, then breathed into his nostrils.
+That man is called a living soul composed of a material body and an immaterial singularity, akin to the mind, that only humans possess; this is a result of the breath of life which is the neshama, which again, only humans and God possess, revealing a relationship between humans and God.
 This neshama meaning confers lives (plural) on humans, confirmed by reference to resurrections (plural).
 Hence neshama meaning is better rendered by the divine essence of lives.
 Neshama is always associated with ruach, both of which are possessed by God and humans.

-We are discussing the creation of the first man in Genesis 2.7. that verse uses the verb, the Lord God formed (H3335 – yatsar) man…’ Here only neshama is referred to as part of this formation.
-Neshama is the foundational element, the mind itself, as it’s been pointed out.
-But neshama functions in conjunction with ruach which is also FORMED by the Lord God.
+We are discussing the creation of the first man in Genesis 2:7.
+That verse uses the verb, the Lord God formed (H3335 – yatsar) man…’ Here only neshama is referred to as part of this formation.
+Neshama is the foundational element, the mind itself.
+But neshama functions in conjunction with ruach, which is also FORMED by the Lord God.

 The burden of the word of the LORD for Israel, saith the LORD, which stretches forth the heavens, and lays the foundation of the earth, and forms (H3335 – yatsar) the spirit (H7307) of man within him.

 Recognize that this verse is referring to cosmic origins.
-It sends us right back to Genesis 2.1 …the heavens and the earth were finished… and in the context of Creation discusses the creation of humans IN whom the Lord God FORMS the spirit, the ruach.
-God formed (H3335) the original man by breathing in the neshama and forming (H3335) the ruach in him.
-The identical Biblical Hebrew word is used.
+It sends us right back to Genesis 2:1, …the heavens and the earth were finished… and in the context of Creation discusses the creation of humans IN whom the Lord God FORMS the spirit, the ruach.
+God formed (H3335) the original man by breathing in the neshama and forming (H3335) the ruach in him, using The identical Biblical Hebrew word is used.
 Forming means that God, the Potter, has a purpose in fashioning man

 The first time we find the term ruach used in the Bible, specifically referring to humans, is in the context of Noah’s flood.
-Ruach is found three times prior to this in Genesis 1.2, 3.8, and 6.3 each time referring to God.
-It is also present in Genesis 7.15 specifically referring to animals.
+Ruach is found three times prior to this in Genesis 1:2, 3:8, and 6:3 each time referring to God.
+It is also present in Genesis 7:15 specifically referring to animals.
 The beginning chapters of the Bible clearly indicate that God, humans, and animals possess ruach.
 We shall return to these verses later.
-For now, we’re focusing on the creation of humans and I wrote a post revealing both the neshama and ruach as a twosome unit.
-There are ten verses interconnecting them inexorably together.
+For now, we’re focusing on the creation of humans, and I wrote a post revealing both the neshama and ruach as a twosome unit.
+Ten verses are interconnecting them inexorably together.

-We are now going to take a number of future posts to elaborate on this subject that is fundamental to God’s Kingdom, humans, creation, and the entire Bible, the story of humankind.
+We are now going to take several future posts to elaborate on this subject that is fundamental to God’s Kingdom, humans, creation, and the entire Bible, the story of humankind.
 This is a cornerstone piece of the puzzle.
 It’s essential to understand this piece to grasp the entire story.
 This piece is the ruach – רוח (H7307).

 רוּחַ rûwach roo’-akh; from H7306 (רוּחַ); wind; by resemblance breath, i.e. a sensible (or even violent) exhalation; figuratively, life, anger, unsubstantiality; by extension, a region of the sky; by resemblance spirit, but only of a rational being (including its expression and functions):